 Different microorganisms have different physiological structures and therefore exhibit differing tolerance to external factors such as chemical disinfection.
-Clinell Drain Disinfectant is proven to provide a high level of efficacy against otherwise hard-to-kill microbes including bacteria.
+Clinell Drain Disinfectant is proven to provide a high level of efficacy against otherwise hard-to-kill microbes including bacteria, viruses, fungi and spores.